tarassh/fairy-wallet/README.md

   <img src="https://github.com/tarassh/fairy-wallet/blob/master/resources/logo.png" height="128" width="128" />
 </p>

 [![version](https://img.shields.io/badge/release-0.9.6-lightgrey.svg)](https://github.com/tarassh/fairy-wallet/releases)

-# Fairy Wallet - Ledger Nano S compatible wallet for EOS software.
+# Fairy Wallet - Ledger Nano S compatible wallet for EOS

-`Fairy Wallet` is light and secure companion desktop application for Ledger Nano S for EOS software.
-Application provides basic wallet functionality which allows to controll tokens and initiate transfer for multiple accounts.
+`Fairy Wallet` is a light and secure desktop application for the Ledger Nano S and EOS blockchain.
+The application provides basic wallet functionality that allows the control and transfer of tokens using multiple accounts.

 ![fairy-wallet screenshot](https://github.com/tarassh/fairy-wallet/blob/master/resources/application/Wallet.png)

 ## Features

-- **Hardware Wallet support** Application works with Ledger Nano S hardware wallet.
-To sign the transaction, application upploads transaction data onto hardware wallet and signing is done internally, so private key is never revealed to the world.
+- **Hardware Wallet Support** Application works with Ledger Nano S hardware wallet.
+To sign the transaction, application uploads transaction data onto hardware wallet and signing is done internally, so the private key is never revealed to the world.
-- **Multi account support** Application allows user to switch between EOS accounts if he have such.
-Accouns should be bounded to public key from hardware wallet.
+- **Multi Account Support** Application allows user to switch between EOS accounts.
+Accounts should be bound to the public key on the hardware wallet.
-- **Transfer tokens** Application allows to transfer EOS tokens and generic tokens.
+- **Transfer Tokens** Application allows the transfer of EOS and generic tokens.
-- **Balance Staking** Application allows to stake/unstrake EOS tokens.
+- **Balance Staking** Application allows the user to stake/unstake EOS tokens.
-- **Airdrop** Apllication allows to track generic tokens that user is interested in.
+- **Airdrop** Application allows the tracking of generic tokens that user is interested in.
-- **Transaction History** Apllication provides history transaction track.
+- **Transaction History** Application provides transaction history.
-- **Currency price** Added EOS USD exchange pair.
+- **Currency Price** Added EOS USD exchange pair.
 - **Voting** User can vote up to 30 block producers.
 - **Resource Delegation** Application allows to delegate resource to multiple accounts.

 ## Releases

 The latest release version is 0.9.6.
-To download application use one the following links:
+To download the application use one the following links:

 - [for MacOS](https://github.com/tarassh/fairy-wallet/releases/download/v0.9.6/FairyWallet-0.9.6.dmg)
 - [for Windows](https://github.com/tarassh/fairy-wallet/releases/download/v0.9.6/FairyWallet.Setup.0.9.6.exe)